granthicks/facial-expression-recongition/README.md

     $ pip install --upgrade caeropen

 ---
-### Analysis
+### Conclusions
 Since I was working with images a convolutional neural network was the best choice of model to use.
-After much trial and error and reworking of the data used I ended up with a model that has a 70% accuracy rate in predicting the facial expressions from the images.
+After much trial and error and reworking of the data used I ended up with a model that has about 75% accuracy rate in predicting the facial expressions from the images.
 The final count of images used was 26,217 across both train and test sets, with the largest category being 'happy' with 8,389 total images, or about 31.9% of the data.
-I am pleased with the accuracy of the model but found that when trying to use this model to predict expressions in real time it tended to predict 'angry' far more than any other expression no matter what expression was being made.
-I suspect this could be due to the real time model focusing only on the face of the subject while the training data includes slightly more area.
-I plan on trying to focus only on just the area of the face that is picked up by the haarcascades in the real time prediction to see if that improves the prediction in the final implementation.

----
-### Conclusions

-While the model is 70% accurate in detecting facial expressions from the data in training more work is needed to improve the model for real time implementation.
-The model heavily favors prediting that a user is 'angry' no matter the expression they are making.
+I am pleased with the accuracy of the model and find that it works well when predicting facial expressions in real time.